G00SE-Y/Context-Free-Grammar/Documentation.md

 - `none`

   - This represents epsilon (`ε`), or the 'empty string' in a more formal notation.
-The way this is used interinally is that if a case is `none`, then it will automaticall accept a match.
+The way this is used interinally is that if a case is `none`, then it will automatically accept a match.
 Because of this, it is very important that, for any rule where the empty string is accepted, it is the **last** case in the rule.
 If it is not the last case, then every case after `none` will be unreachable because the parser will match with `none` and move on to the next rule or terminal in the previous rule.